hzawawi/hzawawi.github.io/_posts/2018-05-28-DynamoDB-with-c#-and-dotnet-core.md

     });
 }
 ```
-In order to prevent overriding the details of existing records, we need to leverage conditional expressions in dynamoDb.
+In order to prevent overriding existing records, we need to leverage conditional expressions in DynamoDB.
-So if we try to insert a record with a hashKey already presents in the table we will get *ConditionalCheckFailedException* being thrown
+So if we try to insert a record with a hashKey already present in the table, we will get a *ConditionalCheckFailedException* being thrown.

 ### Reference
 You can find the above code snippets on [github](https://github.com/hzawawi/DynamoDbSamples)